 Muscle cramps are involuntary, painful contractions of a muscle or muscle group that can occur during or after intense physical activity.
 These cramps are commonly referred to as exercise-associated muscle cramps (EAMCs) and are frequently experienced by both recreational and competitive athletes.
 Despite their prevalence, the exact causes of EAMCs remain a topic of ongoing research and debate.

-However, here are some of the possible reasons behind muscle cramps after heavy exercise:
+However, here are some of the primary causes and contributing factors for muscle cramps after heavy exercise:

 One of the leading causes of post-exercise cramps is muscle fatigue.
 When a muscle is overused or pushed beyond its capacity, it disrupts the balance between signals that contract and relax the muscle, leading to involuntary spasms.